-27.1 Time of winding up
+27.1 Winding up

 The Trustees may decide to wind up the Scheme at any time after the Scheme terminates.
-However, the consent of the Company is required unless it has been dissolved.

-The Trustees will continue to provide benefits in accordance with the Rules, and Rule 28 (changing the Rules) will continue to apply, until the Scheme has been wound up and all the benefits secured.
-However, if the Company has been dissolved, the Trustees may exercise all powers of the Company under these Rules.
+The Trustees will continue to provide benefits in accordance with the Rules, and Rule 28 (modifications to the Scheme) will continue to apply, until the Scheme has been wound up and all the benefits secured.